takasehideki/zenoh_ros2trial/README.md

 After that, browse http://127.0.0.1:6080/.

-The Dockerfile is based on [Tiryoh/docker-ros2-desktop-vnc:rolling](https://github.com/Tiryoh/docker-ros2-desktop-vnc/blob/master/rolling/Dockerfile) which is released under the Apache-2.0 license.
+`Dockerfile` and `entrypoint.sh` are based on [Tiryoh/docker-ros2-desktop-vnc:rolling](https://github.com/Tiryoh/docker-ros2-desktop-vnc/blob/master/rolling/), released under the Apache-2.0 license.
 Thank you so much @Tiryoh for maintaining a wonderful Docker solution!

 #### Build the image and use it locally